Measuring Social Anxiety In Social Media Users

 How Does Social Media Affect Social Anxiety?

-This research also raised the concern of privacy.
+This research also raised concerns about privacy.
 Social media allows—and indeed encourages—you to share your personal details.
-In a study of adolescents using Facebook, it found that teens who were concerned about their privacy on social media may also be those who were socially anxious.
+A study of adolescents using Facebook found that teens who were concerned about their privacy on social media may also be those who were socially anxious.
 However, this study also found that participants who were more concerned about their privacy were less likely to share many personal details online—keeping them safer from the very thing they fear.

 How Can We Measure Social Anxiety?

-Many scales for measuring general social anxiety exist, but none that are linked to social media use.
+Many scales for measuring general social anxiety exist, but none are linked to social media use.

 Thus, the Social Anxiety Scale for Social Media Users (SAS-SMU) was created.
 The scale is divided into four sections: